 2. Swap some of the colours to update your tree decorations

 While it would be lovely to replace all your Christmas tree ornaments every year, sometimes it’s nice to keep at least some of the decorations you already have.
 By just swapping some of the colours, you can completely update your tree’s look.
 For example, if you have traditional decorations in red, gold and green, you can take out all the gold and green ornaments and leave the red ones to create a brand new Scandinavian style – replacing the gold and green with ornaments in white tones and natural timber.

 3. Decide how many decorations you need

 Generally, it works well to have around 100 decorations for a four-foot tree and 150 decorations for a six-foot tree, depending on the size of the decorations and how full you want your tree to look.

 4. Put your decorations on the tree

 Evenly space out the decorations around the tree, using the smaller ones towards the top.
-Use the ‘not so special’ or ‘filler’ decorations deep inside the tree to add depth and put your special decorations in a prominent position.
-If you have breakable or precious decorations and there are pets or children around it’s a good idea to wire them on to make sure they don’t fall off the tree.
+Use the ‘not so special’ or ‘filler’ decorations further inside the tree to add depth and put your special decorations in more prominent positions.
+If you have breakable or precious decorations and there are pets or children around, it’s a good idea to wire them on to make sure they don’t fall off.

 Was this guide useful?